Best Lawn Scarifier

 Lawn scarifiers are categorised by their power sources, with electric, petrol, and manual models all available.
 Each one has their advantages and may be a good option for your garden.

-Electric lawn scarifiers are the most widely available and are perfect for small to medium sized lawns between 100-500sqm.
+As with electric lawn mowers electric lawn scarifiers are the most widely available and are perfect for small to medium sized lawns between 100-500sqm.
 This makes them suitable for most UK gardens, with the electric powered rollers fitted with claws, teeth, or blades making short work of overgrown lawn thatches while quickly aerating the soil.

-Powered by a petrol engine, these scarifiers are the most powerful so are best suited to larger gardens that above 500sqm.
+Just like petrol lawn mowers this type of scarifier is powered by a petrol engine, these scarifiers are the most powerful so are best suited to larger gardens that above 500sqm.
 Despite being much more powerful, they do require more maintenance and are usually the most expensive.

-These lawn scarifiers are not powered by anything, instead being manually pushed over the lawn where the roller pierces into the thatch and soil.
+Just like a manual push mower these lawn scarifiers are not powered by anything, instead being manually pushed over the lawn where the roller pierces into the thatch and soil.
 They’re perfect for smaller lawns up to 100sqm and are very affordable, although they do require a bit of effort to operate.

 Aerator or Blades?